mtconnect/cppagent/README.md

 **NOTE: This version cannot currently be built on Windows XP since there is currently no support for the XP toolchain and C++ 17.**

 Pre-built binary releases for Windows are available from [Releases](https://github.com/mtconnect/cppagent/releases) for those who do not want to build the agent themselves.
 For *NIX users, you will need libxml2, cppunit, and cmake as well as build essentials.

+Version 2.5.0 Added validation of observations in the stream

+Version 2.4.0 Added support for version 2.4

 Version 2.3.0 Support for all Version 2.3 standard changes and JSON ingress to MQTT adapter.